SuboptimalEng/tailwind-clones/README.md

-# Suboptimal App Clones

-## 🍃 Cloning the UIs' of popular websites with Tailwind CSS
+# 🍃 Cloning the UIs' of popular websites with Tailwind CSS

 01 - YouTube Home Page UI Clone